WeiBridged/BridgeCommunication/README.md

         go run ownerDeposit1000wei.go

-### User Lock Goerli :red_circle: NEED TO ADD CROSS CHAIN CHECKS LOCALLY! :red_circle:
+### User Lock Goerli

         go run userLock1000wei.go

 ### Owner Unlock Optimism

+:red_circle: ADD BLOCK LISTENER TO SEE IF QUEUE IS EMPTY :red_circle:

+:red_circle: REWRITE CONTRACT SO THAT IT ONLY SENDS 1000 WEI PER QUEUE TO AVOID ISSUE WITH BALANCE AND QUEUE BEING OUT OF SYNC :red_circle:

         go run ownerUnlock1000wei.go